Q How do I recognise aphids on apple and pear shoots?

 Rosy leaf-curling aphid (Dysaphis devecta) is bluish-grey with a waxy coating.
 It can cause very serious damage.
 It feeds on leaves that then develop bright red or yellow patches and become tightly curled in response.
 It lives all year on apple trees and causes damage year after year.
 It does not cause fruit distortion.

-Q When should I expect to see these aphids?
+Q When should I expect to see aphids on pears and apples?

 A All of these species overwinter as eggs.
 The eggs hatch at the end of March, which is also when fruit buds open.
 The young aphids feed on the flowers and move into crevices, where they are less vulnerable to insecticides.
 Numbers peak in early summer.